 The Student Right-to-Know and Campus Security Act requires the institution to track a cohort of first-time, full-time students for completion or graduation purposes.
-The completion figures reported here are for 392 new students beginning in the Fall Semester 1999, 292 students who began attending ACC during Fall Semester 2000, and 436 new students who began attending ACC during Fall Semester 2001.
+The completion figures reported here are for 292 students who began attending ACC during Fall Semester 2000, 436 students who began during Fall Semester 2001, and 377 students who began during Fall Semester 2002.
 Individual program completion rates are available in the Dean of Student Affairs Office (VLH 107).